Getting Started with Relyence Analysis Diagram

 12. Printing your Analysis Diagram

-You can print your diagram or save it to various graphical formats.
-When in the Analysis Diagram Editor, click the Export dropdown in the toolbar to export your diagram to BMP, JPG, PNG, or SVG formats.
+You can print your diagram or save it to various graphical formats from within the Analysis Diagram editor.

 13. Moving On with Analysis Diagrams